 All policy definitions and examples are meant for general illustrative purposes only.
 Please refer to the terms of your insurance contract for the governing definitions.

-Treloar & Heisel, Inc. does not provide legal advice.
+Treloar & Heisel, LLC. does not provide legal advice.
 Please consult a professional for questions about this topic.